biopython/biopython.github.io/wiki/GitUsage.md

 deleted by selecting 'edit' and then 'delete repository' from the bottom of the edit page.

+It is mandatory to merge with the current trunk of biopython before submitting your changes to avoid excess work on the receiving side.

 Evaluating changes
 ------------------

+Since git is a fully distributed version control system, anyone can integrate changes from other people, assuming that they are using branches derived from a common root.
+This is especially useful for people working on new features who want to accept contributions from other people.

 This section describes the steps to evaluate and integrate changes for Biopython core developers, or anyone accepting changes on a branch.
 The